gustavooquinteiro/operating-system/README.md

 - The program can detect the deadlock when happens.

-This is the [solution](producer-consumer-sync-solution.py) using mutexes semaphores to control the buffer emptyness and fullness, and didn't put anyone (producer or consumer) to sleep indefinitively.
+This is the [solution](producer-consumer-sync-solution.py) using mutexes to control the buffer emptyness and fullness, and didn't put anyone (producer or consumer) to sleep indefinitively.

 ## Peterson algorithm